timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform for musicians, designed to streamline tasks such as bookings, contracts, invoices, and compliance.
-It aims to be a user-friendly, reliable, and scalable centralized solution, initially targeting the UK market with plans for international expansion, empowering musicians to focus more on their craft by handling administrative burdens.
-The business vision is to provide a single, indispensable tool that covers all administrative aspects of a musician's career, leveraging technology to reduce overhead and increase efficiency, thereby tapping into the growing market of independent artists seeking professional management tools.
+MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
+Its primary purpose is to provide a user-friendly, reliable, and scalable centralized solution, empowering musicians to focus on their craft by reducing administrative burdens.
+The vision is to become an indispensable tool covering all administrative aspects of a musician's career, leveraging technology to increase efficiency and tap into the growing market of independent artists.

 ## User Preferences
 Preferred communication style: Simple, everyday language.